From Jenny Q Chai:

 As a pianist and an amateur painter, I have discovered a personal form of synesthesia – a melding of senses – in regards to how I experience music.
 And in this all-French program, in repertoire which truly lives at the intersection of color and sound, I explore this meeting of the senses, practicing and preparing each individual piece of music even as I seek to translate my mental imagery into the real world, both through my musical performance, and on the canvas.

-In order to fully realize this program, I have applied for a four-month residency at Cité des Arts in Paris, where I’ll be working simultaneously on the musical performance and the paintings of each score here.
+In order to fully realize this program, I completed a four-month residency at Cité des Arts in Paris, where I worked simultaneously on the musical performance and the paintings of each score here.
 In the 17/18 season, I will be able to tour the results of this process, offering a simultaneous performance of music and display of my visual art, united for the audience, just as they are in my own personal experience – a visual, sonic intersection.

 Works to be performed on the “Sonorous Brushes” program include: